404NoMore404/PowerShellScripts/Packaging/README.md

 5. Confirms the installer file exists.
 If an ISS response file is configured, confirms that exists too.
 6. Checks the registry to see if the application is already installed.
 If it is, exits with code 0 so Intune does not attempt a reinstall.
 7. Launches the installer silently using `Start-Process` in non-blocking mode so a progress bar can run concurrently.
 8. Displays a live progress bar showing elapsed time and estimated percentage while the installer runs.
-This prevents confusion during testing about whether the install is still running or has silently failed.
 9. Maps the installer exit code to a plain-English description in the log.
 10. Waits ten seconds, then re-checks the registry to confirm the install registered correctly.
 11. Checks for the expected Windows service if the app installs one.
-12. Copies the InstallShield debug log (if present) into the Intune logs folder so both logs are collected together during device diagnostics.
+12. Copies the InstallShield debug log (if present) into the Intune logs folder.
 13. Writes a summary block with the final result, exit code, and total duration.

 **Configuration block variables:**